Messages

 is the role of the message (e.g. "user", "assistant", "system").

-The helper also adds some additional fields:
+The helper adds these additional fields:

 key